rolandtoth/TemplateLatteReplace/README.md

 ### Macros

 Macros can be used for conditionals or loops.
+You can create custom macros too, see below.

 ```php
 {if $page->body}